Resources for Alumni

 Today, e-resources are plentiful, but licensing restrictions limit most access to only current students, staff, and faculty of McCormick and LSTC.

-However, we at the JKM Library are still committed to extending the online services we can to our alumni patrons.
+While we cannot give alumni OpenAthens access, the JKM Library is still committed to extending the online services we can to our alumni patrons.

 Please email us at ihaveaquestion@jkmlibrary.org for the usernames and passwords to log in to the services listed below.